This post is by Franz Jordan, CEO of Sellics.

 As an Amazon seller, you need to ask yourself how you can take advantage of the current PPC landscape to (a) lower your overall CPC and (b) leverage the untapped keyword potential in Sponsored Products to buy more traffic for your products at a low cost.

 Amazon PPC ads appear when a customer’s search query is relevant to the keywords that you are bidding on.
 Keywords with a high search volume (“short-tail” keywords) on Amazon are lucrative for sellers because they already have a high sales potential.

 Competition for short-tail keywords is fierce though.
-In 2016, the average winning CPC bid across all product categories increased by approximately 20%, from $0.28 to $0.34 per click.
+Last year, the average winning CPC bid across all product categories increased by approximately 20%, from $0.28 to $0.34 per click.

 Because of this high level of competition for short-tail keywords, we recommend that sellers: